Guno327/personal-website/data/about.md

 My name is Gunnar and I am a recent graduate from the University of Utah with a BCS in Computer Science.
 I am a backend engineer with a focus on systems programming.
-I have an appreciation for the theoritical side of computing thanks to my time teaching in theory focused Computer Sciences courses during my undergraduate career.
+I have an appreciation for the theoretical side of computing thanks to my time teaching in theory focused Computer Sciences courses during my undergraduate career.